safesoftware/fmetools/README.md

 in their FME Package.
 This process is called vendorization, and can be done using the [vendorize](https://pypi.org/project/vendorize/) tool on PyPI.

-_fmetools_ is distributed as a wheel, but it should _not_ be installed with `pip install`.
+This library is distributed as a wheel, but it should _not_ be installed with `pip install`.